AdobeDocs/experience-manager-desktop-app.en/help/using.md

 >[!NOTE]
 >
->The transfer list is not persistent and is not available if you exit the app and re-open it.
+>The transfer list is not persistent and is not available if you exit the app and reopen it.

 ## Work with multiple assets {#work-with-multiple-assets}